cara380nm/candlekeep/rex.md

  - White dragon scales
  - Nolzur’s marvellous pigments
  - Emerald Pen
- - Book – memoir of Frederik Smithson
- - Missing page from Frederik Smithson's journal detailing the sacrifice of the party
  - 2 diamonds
  - Prehistoric Figurine of Wondrous Power, Pyrite Plesiosaurus
+ - Books:
+   - Memoir of Frederik Smithson
+     - Missing page from Frederik Smithson's journal detailing the sacrifice of the party
+   - Lich's spellbook
+   - Instructions for becoming lich
+   - Complete history of Orcus
+ - Glass bottle with poison to become a Lich

 ## Misc